vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

  ))
 {% endhighlight %}

-Now I want to extract that, assigning a name to it.
+Then, I extract that, assigning a name to it.
 Which name?
 Since that's the place for the recursive call, it seems natural to call it `factoral`.

 {% highlight clojure linenos=table %}
 ((fn [build-factorial]